pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 The {{< pulumi-apply >}} method should only be used on a resource's properties and never on the whole resource itself.
 Using apply directly on a resource will result in unexpected issues and errors.
 {{< /notes >}}

-This means that if we want to print out the value of our VPC ID, our program needs to look like the following:
+This means that if you want to print out the value of the VPC ID, the program needs to look like the following:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" / >}}